Baton Rouge Zoo could regain national accreditation later this month

 "We had old exhibits.
 We still have some old exhibits, but we've gone through this renovation so we think we're in a prime spot to go ahead and reapply."

-Loosing accreditation happened in conjunction with the City-Parish deciding to keep the zoo where it is and spend upwards of $40 million getting it up to snuff.
+Losing accreditation happened in conjunction with the BREC Commission deciding to keep the zoo where it is and spend upwards of $40 million getting it up to snuff.

 Since then, they've undergone a complete overhaul including a brand new entrance, hippo exhibit, and giraffe feeding station.